4. Resto talents

 • Mass Entanglement: Will root multiple targets in place for a short time.
 Situationally useful.

 • Typhoon: Knocks back your target and dazes (slows) them for a short period of time.
 Situationally useful.

-• Force of Nature: 1 minute cooldown.
-Summons a treant to fight for you.
+• Force of Nature: 20 second cooldown (up to 3 charges).
+Summons treants to fight for you.
 Resto treants cast Healing Touch and swiftmend.
-This talent doesn’t cost any mana, and is pretty easy to “set and forget”, so this can be really helpful for new resto druids or people who first hit level 90 and need more help with managing their mana.
+This talent doesn’t cost any mana, and is pretty easy to “set and forget”, so this can be really helpful for leveling.
+Not recommended for high-end raiding.

 Level 75: I recommend Ursol’s Vortex since it doesn’t require you to be close to the target.

-• Disorienting roar: Disorients all enemies within 10 yards (your targets won’t attack for the duration of the effect, but any damage you do will break the disorient).
+• Incapacitating roar: (renamed, but same effect as before).
+Incapacitates all enemies within 10 yards (your targets won’t attack for the duration of the effect, but any damage you do will break the effect).

 • Ursol’s Vortex: Will slow the movement speed of enemies in the vortex.